warthog618/go-gpiocdev/README.md

 ...
 ```

-Error handling omitted for brevity.
+Error handling and releasing of resources omitted for brevity.

 ## Usage